ducquando/learn-swift/README.md

 // Young Adult
 ```

-One more thing to note, the key difference between `if` and `switch` in Switch is that the latter is exhaustive.
-Saying, there has to have at least one case that matches the control expression.
+One more thing to note, the critical difference between `if` and `switch` in Switch is that the latter is exhaustive.
+There has to be at least one case that matches the control expression.
 Usually, we can obtain this through `default` case, which is similar to `else` in `if` statement.
-And in case we did not want anything to happen in a default (or any) case, we can use another control transfer statement called [`break`](#g-control-transfer-statements).
+And in case we do not want anything to happen in default (or any) case, we can use another control transfer statement called [`break`](#g-control-transfer-statements).

 #### 3. Guard

-The `guard` statement is an opposite of `if` statement.
+The `guard` statement is the opposite of the `if` statement.
 It executes statements depending on the Boolean value of an expression.

-Although it uses the same method as `if` (executing the code if the condition is true), it is normally used to execute a code block inside `else` branch if the condition is `false`.
+Although it uses the same method as `if` (executing the code if the condition is true), it is normally used to execute a code block inside the `else` branch if the condition is `false`.
 And the condition is normally an optional binding that returns `true` or `false` given the value's existence.
-Similar to `if` statement, `guard` also accepts constant declaration as the condition.
+Like the `if` statement, `guard` also accepts constant declaration as a condition.

 Furthermore,` guard` is typically used inside a function or an iteration.
 As a result, a `guard` statement always has an `else` clause which includes a [control transfer statement](#g-control-transfer-statements) such as `return`, `continue`, and `throw` to exit the function/iteration.